-It is a commonly held view that pregnant women clearly have a moral obligation to protect their future children, or fetuses they intend to bring to birth, from harm during pregnancy.
-On this view pregnant women have a moral obligation not to harm their future children by inflicting harm or failing to prevent harm to these children in their fetal state.
+It is a commonly held view that pregnant individuals clearly have a moral obligation to protect their future children, or fetuses they intend to bring to birth, from harm during pregnancy.
+On this view pregnant individuals have a moral obligation not to harm their future children by inflicting harm or failing to prevent harm to these children in their fetal state.
 This is because harm caused to a fetus we intend to bring to birth will be likely to reduce the welfare of a child we will cause to exist later down the line.
 As Brazier explains:

 mothers-to-be have especial responsibility to their children in utero.
 The absolute dependency of the future child on its mother increases, not diminishes her moral responsibility for its welfare.
-She can no more morally justify causing injury to that child than to any of her born children, or any other woman's children.1
+She can no more morally justify causing injury to that child than to any of her born children, or any other woman's children.2

 However such a moral obligation can be confusing and may be mistakenly interpreted as being incompatible with access to legal abortion.
 The acknowledgement of such moral obligations may also be seen as precursor to legal obligations in this area which would be very worrying for many.
-The reason this may be a worry is that a legal obligation to protect fetuses would revolutionize the way that we treat pregnancy and the interests of pregnant women, restricting women's access to abortion and curtailing women's rights to refuse treatment in pregnancy.
-Such legal restrictions of women's rights in pregnancy are things, as Brazier argues, that '[w]omen rightly fear (...) not out of a lack of concern for their future child but because of the potential impact on their liberty and privacy during and prior to a pregnancy'.2 If a legal obligation for fetal protection were established, given that a fetus can be harmed particularly in early pregnancy when a woman may not even be aware she is pregnant, then the law would be effectively demanding that 'fertile, sexually active women of childbearing age should act at all times as if they were pregnant'3.
-Such a moral obligation would suspend any rights women had over their own bodies for the length of their pregnancy and allow any behaviour that might be seen as harmful to the fetus to be questioned and challenged and even legal steps taken to ensure women fulfil these legal obligations of fetal protection.
-However, moral obligations to prevent harm to our future children while they are in their fetal state do not necessarily entail a moral obligation to protect all fetuses.
-The reason for this can be found in the rationale that usually justifies access to abortion in those jurisdictions where access to legal abortion is sanctioned.
+The reason this may be a worry is that a legal obligation to protect fetuses would revolutionize the way that we treat pregnancy and the interests of pregnant individuals, restricting access to abortion and curtailing rights to refuse treatment in pregnancy.
+Such legal restrictions of rights in pregnancy are things, as Brazier argues, that '[w]omen rightly fear (...) not out of a lack of concern for their future child but because of the potential impact on their liberty and privacy during and prior to a pregnancy'.3 If a legal obligation for fetal protection were established, given that a fetus can be harmed particularly in early pregnancy when an individual may not even be aware they are pregnant, then the law would be effectively demanding that 'fertile, sexually active women of childbearing age should act at all times as if they were pregnant'4.
+Such a moral obligation would suspend any rights individuals had over their own bodies for the length of their pregnancy and allow any behaviour that might be seen as harmful to the fetus to be questioned and challenged and even legal steps taken to ensure pregnant individuals fulfil these legal obligations of fetal protection.